Blue Cave tour from Split Blue grotto

 Duration: 10 hours (approx.)

-Children: 0-3 – Please, due to all day speedboat excursion we advise not to bring children under 3
+Children: 0-3 – Due to all day speedboat excursion we do not allow children under 3 years

 5-7 years – 50% off